Lewan24/DatabasesBackupServiceDotNet/README.md

 ---

-**DatabasesBackupServiceDotNet** is an open-source, containerized application built with **.NET 9 Blazor WebAssembly** using a modular monolith architecture.
+**OctoBackup** is an open-source, containerized application built with **.NET 9 Blazor WebAssembly** using a modular monolith architecture.
 The application allows **centralized management of database backups across multiple servers** – currently supporting **MySQL**, **PostgreSQL** and **MS SQL Server**.

 ---